 WHEREAS, SCPA representatives have stated a willingness to consider proportional and equitable use of program funds and mutually beneficial local partnerships; and

-WHEREAS, in order to participate in SCPA's CCA program, the Act requires the [County/City] to individually adopt a resolution requesting that SCPA act as the community choice aggregator on behalf of the [County/City]; and
+WHEREAS, in order to participate in SCPA's CCA program, the Act requires the County to individually adopt a resolution requesting that SCPA act as the community choice aggregator on behalf of the County; and

-WHEREAS, the [Board of Supervisors/City Council] wishes to make such a request, so that SCPA can provide CCA service to the [City/unincorporated portions of the County].
+WHEREAS, the Board of Supervisors wishes to make such a request, so that SCPA can provide CCA service to the unincorporated portions of the County.

-NOW, THEREFORE, BE IT RESOLVED by the [Board of Supervisors of the County of Lake/City Council of the City of ____________] as follows:
+NOW, THEREFORE, BE IT RESOLVED by the Board of Supervisors of the County of Lake as follows:

 The foregoing recitals are true and correct.

-Based upon all of the above, the [Board of Supervisors/City Council] requests that the Sonoma Clean Power Authority act as Community Choice Aggregator on its behalf within the jurisdiction of the [County/City], and authorizes the Authority to implement and carry out within the [County/City] the community choice aggregation program as generally described in the First Revised and Updated Implementation Plan.
-The [Board of Supervisors/City Council] further wishes to become a participant in SCPA’s CCA Program.
+Based upon all of the above, the Board of Supervisors requests that the Sonoma Clean Power Authority act as Community Choice Aggregator on its behalf within the jurisdiction of the County, and authorizes the Authority to implement and carry out within the County the community choice aggregation program as generally described in the Second Revised and Updated Implementation Plan.
+The Board of Supervisors further wishes to become a participant in SCPA’s CCA Program.

-The Clerk of the [Board of Supervisors/City Council] is hereby directed to forward a copy of this resolution to the Sonoma Clean Power Authority.
+The Clerk of the Board of Supervisors is hereby directed to forward a copy of this resolution to the Sonoma Clean Power Authority.

-The Chair of the [Board of Supervisors/City Council] is authorized to sign other documents as needed to implement this process.
+The Chair of the Board of Supervisors is authorized to sign other documents as needed to implement this process.

 The adoption of this Resolution is not a project under the California Environmental Quality Act ("CEQA") because it does not involve any commitment to a specific project which may result in a potentially significant physical impact on the environment, as contemplated by Title 14, California Code of Regulations, Sections 15378 ("State CEQA Guidelines"), therefore, not subject to CEQA pursuant to State CEQA Guidelines Section 15060.